-All required identification below must match the legal name under which the candidate is registered.
-Candidates are required to bring two (2) forms of valid (non-expired) signature-bearing identification to the test site.
+Candidate must register for the exam with their LEGAL first and last name as it appears on their government-issued identification.
+The required identification below must match the first and last name under which the candidate is registered.
+Candidates are required to bring one (1) form of valid (non-expired) signature-bearing identification to the test site.
+If the candidate fails to bring proper identification or the candidate names do not match, the candidate will not be allowed to test and their examination fee will not be refunded.